robbeman/jquery_sprites/readme.md

 * sheetHeight: not really used for now, but added for the sake of completeness
 * framerate: used when playing the animation in a loop.
 Used in the form of FPS, so if you provide 25 the frame will be updated every 40ms

+### $('.sprite').animate({'frame':5});
+After calling the init function you can animate your spritesheet using the jQuery animate function.
+This will evenly spread the frames over the duration of the animation.

 ### $('.sprite').sprite('methodname',arguments...);
 Execute a method, the arguments are optional (for most methods)
-* goto: step to a certain frame in the animation
+* frame: step to a certain frame in the animation, if no frame number is given, it will return the current frame of the first element in the matched set
-    * @param1 integer required, representing the frames index, starting by zero
+    * @param1 int, representing the frames index, starting by zero
 * prev: step to the previous frame in the animation
     * @param1 boolean optional, wrap the animation when the first frame is reached
 * next: step to the next frame in the animation